v3fish/SCAMStalkerConfigurator/README.md

 1. Verify the game directory is set correctly
 2. Check that the mod file exists in the `~mods` folder
-3. Ensure no other mods are overriding the same settings
-4. Try removing the mod and creating it again

 For additional help or to report issues, please visit the [GitHub repository](https://github.com/v3fish/SCAMStalkerConfigurator).